Dannyxie/Note/Note of Prossessional JavaScript for Web Developers.md

 - Javascript has no concept of block-level scoping, meaning variables defined inside of statement are actually created in the containing  function, not within the statement.

-JavaScript will never tell you if you’ve declared the same variable more than once; it simply ignores all subsequent declarations (though it will honor initializations).
+JavaScript will never tell you if you've declared the same variable more than once; it simply ignores all subsequent declarations (though it will honor initializations).

 	function outputNumbers(count) {
         for (var i = 0; i < count; i++) {